 My research concerns the relationship between metaphysics and modern politics, specifically modern political violence and ideology.
 In the broader discipline of philosophy, the division between “theoretical” metaphysical philosophy and “practical” socio-historical philosophy is taken for granted.
 As opposed to this, my work identifies the ways that a given society’s specific understanding of the structure of reality affects the possible forms of collective self-organization that are acceptable in or implemented by that society.
 By drawing from dialectical and non-dualist philosophies that recognize the inherent connection between metaphysics, history, and politics, my research identifies the ways that philosophy and politics are intertwined and underscores philosophy’s relevance to modern life-worlds.
 In my Ph.D. dissertation, Bloody Rationality: The Dialectic of Modern Reason and Sacrifice in Hegel, Adorno, and Horkheimer, I argued that Hegel, Adorno, and Horkheimer developed theories of modern political sacrifice as a real-world manifestation of the abstract bivalent logic of modern reason.
 They argue that Enlightenment philosophy’s focus on the logical subordination of empirical particulars in pursuit of universal conceptual truth—characteristic of Kantian-ethical and Baconian-natural-scientific thought, for instance—enabled modern subjects to reduce living people to mere representatives of abstract categories.
 In the Holocaust and Reign of Terror, respectively, these thinkers identified this abstraction of individuality as the psychological means through which diverse groups of individuals were ‘irrationally’ recast as necessary casualties and sacrificed in pursuit of supposedly ‘rational’ universal ideals like progress and freedom.
-In 2024, I transformed two dissertation chapters into standalone journal articles; the first, on Hegel and Adorno’s analyses of the Reign of Terror and the Holocaust, was published in Chiasma: A Site For Thought in January 2025; and the second, a philosophical encyclopedia article on the concept of “cunning,” is under review at Political Concepts: A Critical Lexicon (A condensed version of this project was recently published on the APA blog.)
+In 2024, I transformed two dissertation chapters into standalone journal articles; the first, on Hegel and Adorno’s analyses of the Reign of Terror and the Holocaust, was published in Chiasma: A Site For Thought in January 2025; and the second, a philosophical encyclopedia article on the concept of “cunning,” was accepted with revisions for publication in Political Concepts: A Critical Lexicon (A condensed version of this project was recently published on the APA blog.)

 publications